Current Research Topics 2025

 Pretraining Large Language Models (LLMs)

 The Yokota Lab is developing a Japanese large language model Swallow in collaboration with the Okazaki Lab and AIST.
-Since pretraining from scratch requires a huge amount of computing resources, we have decided to perform continual training on Japanese text from open models such as Llama and Mistral, which were trained mainly in English.
+Since pretraining from scratch requires a huge amount of computing resources, we have decided to perform continual training on Japanese text from open models such as Qwen3 and gpt-oss, which were trained mainly in English.
 The model parameters are published on HuggingFace, so they can be used for research and commercial purposes.
 In contrast, the LLM-jp model developed at the NII LLM Research and Development Center is pre-trained from scratch in Japanese and English.
 In addition to the model parameters, we also plan to publish the data used for training and also the failed cases.
+At LLM-jp, we are developing a MoE that is similar in structure ot Qwen3 with augmented data for math and coding to improve the reasoning capability.

 Thesis 2023